Pushkaran-P/Energy-Consumption-Forecasting/README.md

-# Time Series Analysis
+# Time Series Analysis and Forecasting of Energy Consumption in NYC

-An introductory project to me learning about time series analysis and forecasting in general
+- Objective: The goal of this project is to predict energy consumption in NYC over the course of one year.
+As an introductory project to learning about time series analysis and forecasting, we aim to perform basic exploratory data analysis and STL decomposition.

-- Predicition of Energy Consumption in NYC over the course of 1 year

-- Performed basic eda and stl decomposition

-- Used SARIMAX ( Seasonal ARIMA with exogenous variable as the temperature taken outside) to predict energy to be consumed
+- Methodology: The project will involve the use of SARIMAX (Seasonal ARIMA with an exogenous variable as the temperature taken outside) to predict energy consumption.

 Book I used to study time series : https://otexts.com/fpp3/index.html